ALTERNATIVE-EU/alternative.github.io/docs/docs/user-guide/ckan/datasets.md

 ### Groups

-Groups in CKAN are collections of datasets that share a common theme.
+Groups are collections of datasets that share a common theme.
 They provide an additional way to organize and categorize datasets beyond organizations.
 Key features of groups include:

 - Datasets from different organizations can be part of the same group
 - A dataset can belong to multiple groups